Skip to content

 BETTER SHIPPING AND HANDLING

-Kiss-cut adhesives can be distributed to the customer in either roll form or sheet form, which results in more organized storage than loose parts.
+Kiss cut adhesives can be distributed to the customer in either roll form or sheet form, which results in more organized storage than loose parts.

 EASIER USE

-One crucial point to consider is the actual application of the adhesive, which could be ideal for two reasons:
+Another crucial point to consider is the actual application of the adhesive, which could be ideal for two reasons:

 • Keeping the parts aligned in rows makes them easier to access quickly and transport on the job.

-How Does Kiss Cutting Go Wrong?
+How Can Kiss Cutting Go Wrong?

-When done incorrectly, kiss-cut products will exhibit additional defects that hinder their use.
+When done incorrectly, kiss cut products will exhibit additional defects that hinder their use.

 The tooling is very sensitive and requires close monitoring to ensure the exact cuts are made every time.